williammadie/memo/devOps/kubernetes/kubernetes.md

 ### Pods

 Pods are groups of containers.

-They are running together (on the same node) and are sharing resources (RAM, CPU, Network, Volumes).
+Pods are running together (on the same node) and are sharing resources (RAM, CPU, Network, Volumes).

+Pods are the smallest unit in Kubernetes.

 List all pods
 ```bash